GrumpyOldTroll/chromium_fork/README.md

 Applying: initial multicast API, base functionality
 ~~~

-If that rebase operation results in a merge conflict, usually it's best to make the fix in multicast-base branch (by doing a `git rebase --abort`, then a `git checkout multicast-base`, followed by edits and `git add` of the files that need fixing, and `git commit -m "fixed merge problems"`), and then do another git switch to a new temporary branch.
+If that rebase operation results in a merge conflict, usually it's best to make the fix in multicast-base branch (by doing a `git rebase --abort`, then a `git checkout multicast-base`, followed by edits and `git add` of the files that need fixing, and `git commit -m "fixed merge problems"`), and then do another git checkout -b to a new temporary branch.

 However, sometimes it might be better to instead produce a multicast-patch-\<version\> branch instead, when the change should not go into multicast-base for some reason.

-The basic heuristic here is to try putting the fix in multicast-base, but if that produces a failure like a merge conflict while rebasing to ${VERSION}, or a build failure whose fix causes a merge conflict when rebasing, roll back the change and make a patch branch instead with `git switch -c`.
+The basic heuristic here is to try putting the fix in multicast-base, but if that produces a failure like a merge conflict while rebasing to ${VERSION}, or a build failure whose fix causes a merge conflict when rebasing, roll back the change and make a patch branch instead with `git checkout -b` (or git switch -c).
 There might be other times a patch branch is justified, but that's expected to cover the most common cases.

 The important thing to remember is that multicast-base is just the multicast-related changes on top of a commit from the main branch.
 Anything version-specific should be forked off to a version-specific branch, to the extent it can be determined.
 But it can be a fuzzy line.